About this module

 - Strategies for distracting yourself from distress

-- Strategies for improving the present moment
+- Strategies for improving the moment

-- Practicing radical acceptance step by step
+- Sensory awareness, step by step